 This radiation is fundamentally scalar (defined in one dimension), and has equivalent propagation in phase, time, and space.
 In 3D space the boson takes the shape of a sphere shell of zero width, expanding at light speed, and oscillating at a rate of one cycle per Planck length.

 This gives us the key ingredients for entanglement: a mix of uncollapsed waves occupying exactly the same space or surface; they are spatially indistinguishable from each other.

 We say that two entities are entangled if they originated from the same event.
 Because all waves propagate at the same speed, there can be no change in the phase difference between entangled entities.
 Spatial differences cannot emerge to create any phase difference unless there is external input to break any symmetry that exists.

-In our mechanism, there is an abundance of entanglement – perhaps more than you might think: it is an intrinsic aspect of every fermion event, because at least four waves are emitted from every fermion event, all entangled.
+In our mechanism, there is an abundance of entanglement: it is an intrinsic aspect of every fermion event, because at least four waves are emitted from every fermion event, all entangled.